gtema/openstack/doc/src/osc.md

 * `--availability-zone <AVAILABILITY_ZONE>` — A target cell name.
 Schedule the server in a host in the cell specified.
 It is available when `TargetCellFilter` is available on cloud side that is cell v1 environment
 * `--block-device-mapping <JSON>`
 * `--block-device-mapping-v2 <JSON>` — Enables fine grained control of the block device mapping for an instance.
 This is typically used for booting servers from volumes.
 An example format would look as follows:

+   > ```text > "block_device_mapping_v2": [{ >     "boot_index": "0", >     "uuid": "ac408821-c95a-448f-9292-73986c790911", >     "source_type": "image", >     "volume_size": "25", >     "destination_type": "volume", >     "delete_on_termination": true, >     "tag": "disk1", >     "disk_bus": "scsi"}] > > ```

+   In microversion 2.32, `tag` is an optional string attribute that can be used to assign a tag to the block device.
+This tag is then exposed to the guest in the metadata API and the config drive and is associated to hardware metadata for that block device, such as bus (ex: SCSI), bus address (ex: 1:0:2:0), and serial.

+   A bug has caused the `tag` attribute to no longer be accepted starting with version 2.33.
+It has been restored in version 2.42.
 * `--config-drive <CONFIG_DRIVE>` — Indicates whether a config drive enables metadata injection.
 The config_drive setting provides information about a drive that the instance can mount at boot time.
 The instance reads files from the drive to get information that is normally available through the metadata service.
 This metadata is different from the user data.
 Not all cloud providers enable the `config_drive`.
 Read more in the [OpenStack End User Guide](https://docs.openstack.org/nova/latest/user/config-drive.html)

   Possible values: `true`, `false`